PallaviDule/coupon-combo-generator/README.md

 # Coupon Combinations Generator

-- A TypeScript utility to generate all possible coupon combinations while respecting blocked types.
+This project provides a utility to generate all possible combinations of coupons while respecting coupon-specific blocked types.
+It ensures that:

-- If one coupon blocks a type, no other coupon with that type can appear in the same combination.
+- No combination contains two coupons that share the same blocked type.

-- Also ensures that only the largest valid combinations are included (subsets are filtered out).
+- Supersets are prioritized over subsets, meaning smaller combinations that are part of larger valid combinations are excluded.

-## Features
+## Assumptions & Procedure
+### Assumptions

+- Each coupon has a blockedTypes array representing the types it blocks.

+- A coupon with no blockedTypes can be combined with any other coupon.

+- Combinations that are subsets of a larger valid combination should be removed.

+### Procedure / Approach

+- Backtracking Algorithm

+    - Iterate through the list of coupons recursively to build all possible combinations.
-- Handles multiple blocked types per coupon
+    - Track blocked types in a Set to avoid conflicts.
-- Generates all valid combinations
+    - Skip any coupon if it conflicts with the blocked types of the current combination.

+- Subset Filtering
+    - After generating all candidate combinations, filter out combinations that are strict subsets of any other combination.
-- Filters out subsets, keeping only the largest valid combinations
+    - This ensures only the maximal valid combinations are returned.

 ## Project Setup

 1. Clone the repository:
     ```bash
     git clone git@github.com:PallaviDule/coupon-combo-generator.git
-    cd coupon-combinations-generator
+    cd coupon-combo-generator
     ```

 2. Install dependencies: